U.S.-China trade talks continue, in-person meeting may be planned: Mnuchin

 He said Trump was more focused on getting a trade deal and increasing access for U.S. farmers to Chinese markets.

-Reporting by David Lawder in Chantilly, Susan Heavey and Andrea Shalal in Washington and Koh Gui Qing in New York; Additional reporting and writing by Chris Prentice; Editing by Mohammad Zargham and Chizu Nomiyama
+Reporting by David Lawder in Chantilly, Susan Heavey and Andrea Shalal in Washington and Koh Gui Qing in New York; Additional reporting and writing by Chris Prentice; Editing by Chizu Nomiyama and Peter Cooney